Housing Discrimination Protections for LGBTQ+ Renters

 - Prohibited landlords and housing providers from discriminating on the basis of actual or perceived sexual orientation or gender identity

-- Prohibited housing programs from denying housing because of actual or perceived HIV/AIDS status.
-This was based on the Fair Housing Act, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act.
+- Prohibited housing programs from denying housing because of actual or perceived HIV/AIDS status (based on the Fair Housing Act, Section 504 of the Rehabilitation Act, and the Americans with Disabilities Act)

 HUD issued three program rules that constitute its Equal Access Rule:

-- Equal access to housing regardless of actual or perceived sexual orientation, gender identity, or marital status.
-This rule expanded the definition of family in most of HUD's programs.
+- Equal access to housing regardless of actual or perceived sexual orientation, gender identity, or marital status

-- Equal access in accordance with an individual's gender identity in community planning and development programs.
-Providers that operate single-sex projects are required to provide transgender individuals with access to programs, benefits, services, and accommodations in accordance with their gender identity.
+- Equal access in accordance with an individual's gender identity in community planning and development programs

-LGBTQ+ renters are also protected in many states by state and municipal fair housing laws.
-What's more, these often cover properties or situations that are exempt under federal fair housing law.
-(Check your state fair housing agency for details.)
+LGBTQ+ renters may have more protections under state and municipal fair housing laws.
+These laws often cover properties or situations that are exempt under federal fair housing law.
+Check your state fair housing agency for details.

 Municipal Action

-If cities identify a need for additional protections for a particular group of people, they could consider passing a fair housing ordinance with additional protections.
-Cities can add additional protected classes.
+Cities might identify a need for additional protections for a particular group of people.
+They could consider passing a fair housing ordinance with additional protected classes.
 For example, a local jurisdiction could add age to their local city ordinance.

 How To File a Housing Discrimination Complaint